wp-plugins/wp-embed-facebook/readme.txt

 == Frequently Asked Questions ==

-= I can only see "Embedded post will show on publish" =
+= Wny I can only see "Embedded post will show on publish" ? =

-It is posible that another plugin or your theme already has the Facebook SDK for javascript, you can disable the enqueue of the script on the advanced options
+It is possible that another plugin or your theme already has the Facebook SDK for javascript.
+Disable the enqueue of the script on the advanced options

-= I can only embed a max of 100 photos on albums =
+= Is there a way to embed an album with more than 100 photos ? =

 This is a facebook limitation, will try to work around it and update this feature on the premium plugin.

 = How to change embedded post background =

-The embedded post code comes directly from facebook so there is no easy way to change it, for a moment there posts could be queried on the api but for the moment is not working.
+The embedded post code comes directly from facebook so there is no easy way to change it (maybe some esoteric javascript).
+For a moment there posts could be queried on the api but is not working anymore.
 When it does an update will follow.

 == Screenshots ==